smcclatchy/machine-learning-for-biomedical-science/_episodes/06-cross-validation.md

 > > {: .language-r}
 > {: .solution}
 {: .challenge}
+> ## Exercise 2
-> 2. We are going to use kNN.
+> We are going to use kNN.
 We are going to consider a smaller set of
 > predictors by using filtering gene using t-tests.
 Specifically, we will
 > perform a t-test and select the $m$ genes with the smallest p-values.
 >